Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

 ```
 ### Re-mapping with Friendly Keys

-The `resource_id` guarantees uniqueness as a key but isn't too friendly, we can alternatively redefine the map keys to the resource configuration values (as long as the new keys are also unique).
-Take for example the following which maps the location of the virtual networks to the virtual network's configuration values:
+The `resource_id` can be too long and complex, alternatively we can redefine the map keys to use friendly names.
+Take for example the following which maps the location of the virtual networks to the virtual networks' configuration values:

 ```hcl
 module "enterprise_scale" {